Transfer Credits - Grace Theological Seminary Skip to content

 • The student must have completed his/her undergraduate studies at an approved school.

-• The student must have achieved a “B-” or better in the course for which advanced standing is granted.
+• The student must have achieved a “B-” or better in the course for which advanced standing is granted (for Deploy, a “B” or better is required).

 • The student must successfully pass the advanced standing examination (when applicable) for selected courses at Grace Theological Seminary.

-It is important to note that students applying for advanced standing credit must do so through the Office of the Dean of the Seminary within the first semester after they have been officially admitted to Grace Theological Seminary.
+It is important to note that students applying for advanced standing credit must do so through the Office of the Vice President and Dean of the Seminary within the first 8 weeks of initial enrollment after they have been officially admitted to Grace Theological Seminary.